aspose-tasks/Aspose.Tasks-Documentation/net/release-notes/release-notes-2021/aspose-tasks-for-net-21-1-release-notes/_index.md

 ## **Examples**

-TASKSNET-4597: Field 'TaskSummaryName' can be used in view's columns:
+Related issue: TASKSNET-4597 - Field 'TaskSummaryName' can be used in view's columns

+In order to show 'TaskSummaryName' column in exported document the next code sample can be used:
 {{< highlight csharp >}}
 var field = new TableField
 {
     Field = Field.TaskSummaryName,
     Title = "Task Summary Name",
     Width = 30
 };

 project.Views.ToList()[0].Table.TableFields.Add(field);